yoanastamenova/NavDesk--front/README.md

 ## Local installation option ⚙️
+Make sure you have the REST API which can be found here - https://github.com/yoanastamenova/NavDesk--back

 - Before starting it is important to have SQL and MySQLWorkbench installed locally in order to work with the database.
 If you dont have it or simply prefer to use a Docker configuration please follow the steps bellow and then you can continue with the clone.
   -1- Create docker SQL Image `docker build -t mssql-app` -2- Create a SQL container `docker run -d --name mssql-container -p 3306:3306 mssql-app`